 We welcome Sixth Form performers to participate in a range of activities within the department.
-These include opportunities that may be included in an EPQ or Arts Award.
+These include opportunities that may be included in an FPO or Arts Award.

 There are a range of music clubs and activities available to students, both at lunchtime and after college.
 These are open to students of all abilities but there will be some groups where students are required to play an instrument before joining.
-Please see a member of staff from the Music department for more information.
+One to one instrument lessons are also available during the school day.
+These are provided by visiting peripatetic music teachers.
+Please see a member of staff from the Music department for more information